 - Water

 It took me a few tries to recreate the brine recipe.
 It wasn't too difficult to obtain the same taste initially, but cabbage, during the course of pickling, releases some water.
 This dilutes the brine, which requires the initial brine to be a touch stronger but not too strong.
 Just strong enough to become perfect after the pickling is done.
-But, in the end, I think I nailed it.
+But, in the end, I nailed it.

 The best cabbage for this recipe is white cabbage.
 I've tried making this recipe with green cabbage, but it wasn't the same.
 It lacked the thickness, the beautiful beige color, the crunch, and the sweetness.
-So, I strongly recommend finding and using white cabbage for pickling.
+So, I strongly recommend using white cabbage for pickling.

 Making pickled cabbage

-Mixing cabbage with other ingredients
+Mixing with salt

 Fill the jar

 You will need a jar to pickle your cabbage.
-I use quart-size Mason jars to make pickled cabbage as I find them large enough to make a good amount of cabbage but small enough to store in the fridge.
+I use quart-size Mason jars to make pickled cabbage, as I find them large enough to make a good amount of cabbage but small enough to store in the fridge.
 Of course, you can use larger or smaller jars, plain Mason jars, or fancy pickling jars.

-Pour the brine into the jar(s), leaving a 1/4" headspace.
+Fill the jar(s) to about 1/2" from the top.
+Pour the leftover brine into the jar, leaving a 1/4" headspace.
 Close with a tight lid.

 Pickling in the fridge